jenkinsci/warnings-ng-plugin/doc/Documentation.md

 - `${ANALYSIS_ISSUES_COUNT}`: expands to the aggregated number of issues of all analysis tools
 - `${ANALYSIS_ISSUES_COUNT, tool='checkstyle'}`: expands to the total number of **CheckStyle** issues

-## Not Yet Supported Features

-Some of the existing features of the Warnings plugin are not yet ported to the API.
-These will be added one by one.
-Feel free to create an issue or vote for an issue in our [issue tracker](https://issues.jenkins-ci.org/issues/?jql=project%20%3D%20JENKINS%20AND%20resolution%20%3D%20Unresolved%20AND%20component%20in%20%28analysis-model%2C%20analysis-model-api-plugin%2C%20warnings-ng-plugin%29).